ahmedragab20/ar-catch/README.md

     // interceptors
     // 1. onReq:
     onReq: (config) => {
-        // do something with the config object return config;
+        // Do something with the config object return config;
     },
     // 2. onRes:
     onRes: (response) => {
-        // do something with the response object return response;
+        // Do something with the response object return response;
     },
     // 3. onErr:
     onErr: (error) => {
-        // do something with the error object return error;
+        // Do something with the error object return error;
     },
 })